Private Market Investment Outlook 2025

 Past experience concentrated in $50 to $100M deals raises immediate concerns when paired with a proposed $1B fund, unless sourcing and oversight plans show how execution will expand.

-team bandwdth and target fund size
+team bandwidth and target fund size

 Building team credibility